zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 Because of that, the brahmin said:

-"I am very happy with Daxian's words, good to tell: Gautam is a non-dependent author,      Nanda student Brahmin asked the seventh [completed].
+"I am very happy with Great Immortal's words, good to tell: Gautam is a non-dependent author,      Nanda student Brahmin asked the seventh [completed].